AdobeDocs/dynamic-media-classic.en/help/using/previewing-asset.md

 You can use Viewer List to preview how an asset appears on a particular viewer platform type such as HTML5.
 Depending on the asset type and the associated viewer that you have selected to preview, not all platforms are available in Viewer List.

-You can also use Viewer List to copy a viewer's URL or view and copy the viewer code for embedding in your web pages.
+You can also use Viewer List to copy a viewer's URL or view and copy the viewer code for embedding in your Web pages.

 For a given viewer platform, the Viewer List window lets you visually see what devices, such as tablets and Smartphones, that a viewer is available for use.